BilalurRehman-27/nestjs-jwt-auth-postgres-type-orm/README.md

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

+## Deployment

+This application is also deployed on [vercel](https://nestjs-jwt-auth-postgres-type-jmeslp9d4.vercel.app/api)

 ## Stay in touch

 - Author - [Bilal ur Rehman](https://github.com/BilalurRehman-27)